 The first part of the process is an in-depth health assessment.
-A team of doctors and nurses perform the exam to determine which treatments work best for certain individuals.
-The checkup may include blood tests which establish addiction severity.
+A team of doctors and nurses perform the exam to determine which treatments work best for specific individuals.
+The checkup may include blood tests that establish addiction severity.
 Clients must also provide accurate information about themselves and their families in order to receive optimal care.

 Next, planning the course of treatment is the second step.
 These plans outline the clients’ problems, treatment objectives, and specific methods for reaching those goals.
 They may include treatment for additional health issues, such as mental illnesses.

-Detoxification may be necessary first step for alcohol abuse, as ending alcohol consumption causes withdrawal.
+Detoxification may be the necessary first step for alcohol use, as ending alcohol consumption causes withdrawal.
 Symptoms that arise may include confusion, convulsions, hallucinations, and shaking.
 However, medical detox staff can ease these symptoms and prevent dangerous complications.
 For example, they might administer medicines or encourage holistic activities for relief.

 The next step is attending a treatment center, which is also essential to recovery.
-It includes education about alcohol abuse and addiction for individuals struggling with substance abuse, trauma, or mental health issues, and their family members.
+It includes education about alcohol use and addiction for individuals struggling with substance use, trauma, or mental health issues, and their family members.
 Additionally, treatment involves changing behaviors with proper therapy.
-For example, clients learn life skills and relapse prevention techniques to help them avoid triggers and stay sober.
+For example, clients learn life skills and relapse prevention techniques to avoid triggers and stay sober.